ivan-markov-666/Playwright-Custom-Frame/README.md

 # Build and Test
 To develop new tests:
-1. Make sure that you read Playwright documentation carefully.
+1. Make sure that you read the Playwright's documentation carefully.
 It would help if you knew how to create tests with Playwright.
 2. In this frame, we are using a POM design pattern.
 You must create a PO class in the "pom/" folder.
 For more details, you can see comments inside examples.
 It would be best to create the PO classes like the example one.
 3. Create a spec class in the "tests/" folder.
 For more details, you can see comments in the examples.
 It would be best to create the SPEC classes like the example one.
 4. Before starting the tests, you must change the 'testDir' value from 'playwright.config.ts' to your test folder.
 For example, if your tests are located inside '{root}/tests/my-tests' you should set the 'testDir' value to this relative location.
 Example "testDir: './tests/my-tests'".
-5. You can start the tests by executin the following command in the terminal:
+5. You can start the tests by executing the following command in the terminal:
 > npx playwright test {testName.spec.ts}
 For example, if your test class is named "myTestClass.spec.ts" the command will look like "npx playwright test myTestClass.spec.ts".